Harry King (racing driver)

-Harry Thomas George King (born 20 January 2001) is a British racing driver, who competes in Super GT in the GT300 class for Seven x Seven Racing and GT World Challenge Europe for Verstappen.com Racing.
+Harry Thomas George King (born 20 January 2001) is a British racing driver, who competes in the IMSA SportsCar Championship for AO Racing.
 King has previously competed in full seasons of the Ginetta Junior Championship and the Ginetta GT4 Supercup, winning the series championship in the latter, in 2019.
 In 2020, King won twelve out of sixteen races in the Porsche Carrera Cup Great Britain, to take the series title with a round to spare.
+In 2025, King competed in Super GT in the GT300 class, and won the GT World Challenge Europe Endurance Cup in the Gold class.

 Career

 Karting

 King made his début in karting in 2012, winning two championships, before competing in the Cadets class of the Super 1 National Kart Championships in 2013.
 The following season, King won both the National Open – giving him the "O" plate in recognition – and overall championship titles in the F6 Cadets class.
 In his final season of karting, King competed in the Minimax Rotax Series, and finished second in the Minimax class of the Whilton Mill Kart Club Championships.